 The Hawaiian Islands present some interesting rainfall patterns due to topography, tradewinds and other factors.
 The resulting rainfall can be dramatically different from location to location, even over short distances.
 Here on the Big Island, tradewinds blow from the East-Northeast direction, resulting in abundant rainfall conditions on the windward slopes of the mountains.
 Leeward coastal areas receive significantly less rainfall.
-For those trying to determine what area would be most suitable, accurate rainfall maps are a useful resource.
+For those trying to determine what area would be most suitable, accurate rainfall maps are a helpful resource.

 The University of Hawaii’s Rainfall Atlas of Hawaii

 The University of Hawaii’s Geography Department has recently released the online version of the Rainfall Atlas of Hawaii – complete with an Interactive Map enabling users to pinpoint and zoom in on specific areas and corresponding data, as well as to identify patterns over larger areas.
 Maps showing annual rainfall totals are available as well as maps with monthly mean rainfall totals.